 What’s the deal with suspended chords?

-Taking a look at the table above, you might notice suspended chords (along with power chords) are the only chords that do not include the third scale degree.
-Because of this, they are neither major nor minor, as the third determines whether a chord is minor (flattened third) or major.
+You might notice suspended chords (along with power chords) are the only chords that do not include the third scale degree.
 Suspended chords replace the third with a fourth (sus4), or a second (sus2) scale degree.
+Because of this they are neither major or minor as the third is not included.

 What are diminished chords?

-A diminished chord is simply a minor chord with a flattened fifth.
-There are three types of diminished chords (as we can see in the chart above) Diminished triads, half-diminished, and diminished 7th chords.
+A diminished chord is simply a minor chord with a flattened fifth scale degree.
+There are three types of diminished chords (as seen in the chart above) diminished triads, half-diminished, and diminished 7th chords.

 Method 2: Using intervals

 We can also construct chords from scales using intervals.
-Intervals can be ‘harmonic’ e.g. played at the same time, as is the case with chords, or ‘melodic’ meaning the notes are played sequentially.
+Intervals can be ‘harmonic’ e.g. played together, as is the case with chords, or ‘melodic’ meaning the notes are played sequentially.
 Before we can build chords using intervals, first we need to discuss the master of all scales, the chromatic scale.

 The chromatic scale

-There are 12 notes in western music, and these 12 notes make up the chromatic scale.
+There are 12 notes in Western music.
+These 12 notes make up the chromatic scale.
 This means every scale (along with every note) comes from the chromatic scale, and as a result, is helpful to think of the chromatic scale as the ‘master scale’.

 Whole steps and half steps (whole tones and semitones)